ricardo8aib/terraform-templates/templates/dynamo-simple/README.md

 ## Deleting the DynamoDB table

-This function can be deleted using the make command `make destroy-dynamo-simple` from the root directory of this repo or by running the following command within this directory:
+This instance can be deleted using the make command `make destroy-dynamo-simple` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 terraform destroy -auto-approve